Meet Our Team

 My style is warm, collaborative, and skills-focused.
 I believe in meeting clients where they are while fostering self-awareness, emotional regulation, and confidence in their ability to move forward.

-My practice is grounded in the belief that our experiences—especially those involving trauma, grief, or major transitions—leave lasting imprints not only on the mind but also on the body.
+My practice is grounded in the belief that our experiences especially those involving trauma, grief, or major transitions which leave lasting imprints not only on the mind, but also on the body.
 I use a holistic, client-centered lens to tailor treatment to each individual, honoring the interconnectedness of emotional, physical, and relational wellbeing.
 I specialize in treating trauma, depression, anxiety, grief, eating disorders, and navigating major life transitions.

 My therapeutic style is collaborative, relational, and grounded in clinical depth.
 I draw on a range of evidence-based approaches including Cognitive Behavioral Therapy (CBT), Solution-Focused Therapy, Mindfulness, Motivational Interviewing, Rational Emotive Behavior Therapy, and ego psychology.
 A consistent thread in my work is helping clients understand how emotions live in the body, and how greater self-awareness can lead to meaningful growth and healing.